Lakehouse, Streaming Architecture, Apache Iceberg, Apache Flink, Apache Spark

 Operational Considerations

 Schema Evolution: Streaming pipelines must handle schema changes gracefully.
-All three table formats support adding columns, but streaming jobs need explicit configuration:
+All four table formats support adding columns, but streaming jobs need explicit configuration:

 Delta Lake: Set